Self-Supervised Generative-Contrastive Learning of Multi-Modal Euclidean Input for 3D Shape Latent Representations: A Dynamic Switching Approach: Experiments

 \textbf{Shape arithmetic:} Another way to explore the learned latent representations is to perform arithmetic operations in the latent space whilst observing their effect on the reconstructed geometry.
 We show some shape arithmetic results in Figure \ref{fig:arithmetic} with a model trained on the full 3D-R2N2 dataset.
 The model seems to capture the underline information and is capable of generating meaningful combined shapes that do not occur as 3D shapes in the original dataset.

-\textbf{Feature disentanglement with VAE variations:} One good thing with VAE models is that the latent space learned from it is more "meaningful" comparing to that from GAN models.
+\textbf{Feature disentanglement with VAE variations:} One good thing with VAE models is that the latent space learned from it is more "meaningful" compared to that from GAN models.
 By tuning the value in one specific latent dimension, one can observe certain features on the output side changing smoothly.
-However, for most features, they get entangled in multiple latent dimensions with the vanilla VAE.
-It has been reported that $\beta$-VAE \cite{Higgins2017betaVAELB} and $\beta$-TCVAE \cite{Chen2018IsolatingSO} can producing better disentangled features in the latent space.
+However, most features get entangled in multiple latent dimensions with the vanilla VAE.
+It has been reported that $\beta$-VAE \cite{Higgins2017betaVAELB} and $\beta$-TCVAE \cite{Chen2018IsolatingSO} can produce better disentangled features in the latent space.
 We merge it with our proposed method into SwitchBTCVAE.
-We train our model with $\beta=5$ on the chair category with a same number of epochs as the other experiments shown in this section.
-Although a small decrease on the reconstruction performance metrics is observed, by investigating the learned latent representations, we find that some features have been better disentangled as shown in Figure \ref{fig:btcvae}.
+We train our model with $\beta=5$ on the chair category with a same number of epochs as the other experiments.
+Although a small decrease in the reconstruction performance metrics is observed, by investigating the learned latent representations, we find that some features have been better disentangled as shown in Figure \ref{fig:btcvae}.